rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

 - `x`, `y` : Position of this dialog object, it is valid when this dialog is the top object.
 - `background` : Game object of background, optional.
 This background game object will be resized to fit the size of dialog.
 - `title` : Game object of title, optional.
+- `toolbar` : Array of Game objects for toolbar-buttons group which arranged from left to right, optional.
 - `content` : Game object of content, optional.
 - `description` : Game object of description, optional.
 - `choices` : Array of Game objects for choice-buttons group which arranged from top to bottom, optional.